vinliao/mita/README.md

 2. In your `config.toml`, change the theme property to `theme = "vight"`

 ## How to add items in nav
-Paste this to your `config.toml` and adjust accordingly
+Paste this to your `config.toml` and adjust accordingly.

 ```
 [Menus]